matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Persistent Volume](docker_img/persistent-volume.png "Persistent Volume")

 - Long term durable storage not tied to specific Pod or container.
-- Statically Provisioned Persistent Volume - Persistent Volumes created ahead of time.
+- Statically Provisioned Persistent Volume: Persistent Volumes created ahead of time.
-- Dynamically provisioned Persistent Volume - Created on fly.
+- Dynamically provisioned Persistent Volume: Persistent Volumes created on fly.
-- Persistent Volume Claim - Advertisement of storage options.
+- Persistent Volume Claim: Advertisement for storage options.

 **Persistence Volume Claim**

 - Access Modes:
-    - ReadWriteOnce - Can be used by a single node.
+    - ReadWriteOnce: Can be used by a single node.
-    - ReadOnlyMany - Multiple nodes can read from this.
+    - ReadOnlyMany: Multiple nodes can read from this.
-    - ReadWriteMany - Can be read and written by many nodes.
+    - ReadWriteMany: Can be read and written by many nodes.
 - Allocate Persistent Volume.

 ```console